grammyjs/website/site/docs/plugins/session.md

 > [Skip ahead](#how-to-use-sessions) if you already know that you want to use sessions.

 You may think, this is great, I never have to worry about databases again!
-And you are right, sessions are an ideal solution—but only for some types of data.
+And you are right, sessions are an ideal solution---but only for some types of data.

 In our experience, there are use cases where sessions truly shine.
 On the other hand, there are cases where a traditional database may be better suited.